GoogleChrome/web.dev/src/site/content/en/push-notifications/push-notifications-overview/index.md

 Normally you make the web push protocol request through a server that you control.
 Of course, your server doesn't have to construct the raw web service request itself.
-There are libraries that can handle that for you, such as [web-push](https://www.npmjs.com/package/web-push).
+There are libraries that can handle that for you, such as the [web-push-libs](https://github.com/web-push-libs/).
 But the underlying mechanism is a web service request over HTTP.

 ![Your server sends a web push protocol request to the push service and the push